Skip to Content

 Club Quarters Hotel World Trade Center

 I just stayed at Club Quarters Hotel World Trade Center for its location downtown near the World Trade Center.
-This property is in a great location for us near Tribeca and the Financial District, so we can do all the walking down here, then move to the Upper West Side for a couple of nights.
+This property was in a great location for us near Tribeca and the Financial District, so we didd all the walking down here, then move to the Upper West Side for a couple of nights.

-I figure I have only four days in New York, so want to explore the areas around me without having to dash up and down Fifth Avenue pulverising my feet into stumps!
-(Note, still pulverised feet into stumps.)
+I figured I had only four days in New York, so wanted to explore the areas around me without having to dash up and down Fifth Avenue pulverising my feet into stumps!
+(Note, still pulverised feet into stumps, so wrote this post about the best shoes for walking in NYC.)
 I upgraded us to a superior room with a terrace in May for just under $290 per night.

 It is pet friendly with up to two dogs allowed per room.
 There is a 24-hour fitness center and Morton’s Steakhouse is on the premises, which we went to as soon as we arrived as it was about 7pm.
-That’s not cheap, but we decided to splash out!
+That’s not cheap, but we decided to splash out and probably spent more on dinner than the hotel room!

 Our view from the rooftop bar over the 9-11 Memorial